 Wildfires & Air Quality

 Forest fire smoke is a complex and dynamic mixture of gases and very small particles that can irritate the respiratory system and cause systemic inflammation.
-This will be an ongoing concern as air quality in affected areas may be variable for days or weeks.

 Advice to minimize health effects: